davidjohnbaker1/teachingExamples/data_science/hypothesis_testing/README.md

 * NOTE HERE that NHST relies of FREQUENTIST way of thinking about the world.
 * Experiments have to happen over and over again to find out what is true about the world!

-If veganism DOES have good effect on cholestrol, then H1 is TRUE.
+If veganism DOES have good effect on cholesterol, then H1 is TRUE.
 So we can find something and that is TRUE (which it really is) or fail to find something when it is true.

 Basically we can mess up in two ways if we take this binary approach to truth.